southohious-cloud/GregoryArmston/README.md

 5. [03_shirtificate.png](https://github.com/southohious-cloud/GregoryArmston/blob/main/Problem%20Set%208/03_shirtificate.png)
    The shirt image used as the base layer for the PDF.

+   # Final Project — Backup Integrity Checker

+1. [project/](project/) — Contains the full implementation of the Backup Integrity Checker, including modular functions for scanning directories, comparing timestamps, and generating a structured integrity report.

+2. [README.md](project/README.md) — Project overview describing the tool’s purpose, design philosophy, and workflow.
+Explains how the program compares source and backup folders to identify missing, outdated, and up‑to‑date files.

 ---

 📱 **Scan to explore my work**